Marie Lora-Mungai: Life and career

-In 2021, she and co-author Pedro Pimienta wrote a comprehensive study published by UNESCO, called The African film industry.
+Lora-Mungai is the author of several influential works on the African Creative Industries.
+In 2021, she and co-author Pedro Pimenta wrote a comprehensive study published by UNESCO, called The African film industry.
 Trends, challenges and opportunities for growth.
 This study, available online, offers a mapping of the film and audiovisual industry in 54 States of the African continent, including quantitative and qualitative data and an analysis of their strengths and weaknesses at the continental and regional levels.
+In 2025, she published a study for Proparco's CREA Fund entitled Success Stories in the Creative Industries in Africa and Other Emerging Markets, in partnership with PwC Nigeria and Tom Fleming Creative Consultancy.